 Best Hosting for Astro Sites in 2026: Tested Options for Every Budget

-Where to host your Astro site — from free static hosting to VPS.
+Where to host your Astro site, from free static hosting to VPS.
 A practical breakdown for developers who want fast, simple, low-cost deployments.

 Astro site deployment dashboard showing hosting options

-The question isn’t “what can host Astro” — almost anything can.
+The question for hosting an Astro site is not “what can host it”: almost anything can.
 The question is what fits your workflow, budget, and performance requirements.

 The hosting options

-Option 1: Cloudflare Pages (Free tier — best performance)
+Option 1: Cloudflare Pages (Free tier: best performance)

 Cloudflare Pages is my top recommendation for free Astro hosting.
 Their edge network has 300+ locations worldwide, which means your static files are physically close to visitors regardless of where they are.
 This matters for load time more than almost any other single factor.